Ultimate Tossa de Mar Guide: What to See, Eat & Do

 - Reusable water bottle

-- Light layers (evenings)
+- Light layers for the evenings

 - Sunscreen & hat